Last Updated on February 10, 2021 by Lori

-What things should you look for before purchasing your new RV?
-How do you choose the BEST RV that will be right for you?
-There are so many things to consider when choosing the perfect RV – each has its own style, layout & features.
+What should you look for before buying your new RV?
+How do you choose the BEST RV that will be right for you and your family?
+There are so many things to consider when choosing the perfect RV.

-Whether you’ve decided to buy a Class A, Class C, 5th Wheel or a travel trailer, you want to be sure that your decision is the Right RV for you.
-Here’s a checklist of things to consider in choosing the Best RV for you and your family.
+Whether you’re looking to buy a Class A, Class C, 5th Wheel or a travel trailer, you want to be sure that your decision is the Right RV for you.
+Here’s a checklist of things to consider when buying an RV and how to choose the Best RV for you and your family.

 Is The RV Life Right For You?

 I have to be honest…figuring out the floor plan, style, features etc. was definitely something my husband paid more attention to than I did!

 He was the one watching YouTube videos about different RVs, brands and their features; reading reviews about their strengths and weaknesses; and, various styles of RVs to consider.